 Please note that camp applications must include a deposit to hold a space while scholarship applications are being considered.
 A full refund will be given if you must cancel due to insufficient scholarship aid.

-To apply for a scholarship, fill out the Scholarship Application Form (available soon) and return it to CDSS with your camp registration and deposit.
-Applications received by March 24, the registration processing and lottery date, will be processed first, and those applicants will be notified of their registration and scholarship status in early April.
+To apply for a scholarship, fill out the Scholarship Application Form (pdf) and return it to CDSS with your camp registration and deposit.
+Applications received by March 23, the registration processing and lottery date, will be processed first, and those applicants will be notified of their registration and scholarship status in early April.
 All funds may be assigned at that time, but later applications for scholarships will be considered if funds are still available.